 - November 11 – Ed Dickens, who ran the working restoration and touring of a “Big Boy” steam locomotive, Union Pacific No. 4014.
 Ed’s event is SOLD OUT!
 If you would like to be placed on a waiting list, please email us at [email protected] with your name (names as in plural if more guests are coming with you and they want to be added) and email address.

-Note: All presenters will be speaking in person at the Museum with the possible exception of Mr. Dickens, who resides in Wyoming and will be presenting live but potentially virtually in light of the current travel challenges.
+Note: All presenters, except Sharon Smith (who will be live but virtual, a belated change), will be speaking in person at the Museum with the possible exception of Mr. Dickens, who resides in Wyoming and will be presenting live but potentially virtually in light of the current travel challenges.
+If Mr. Dickens does an in-person presentation, the event will likely be moved to the lower level of the auto museum to accommodate additional attendees.
+Fingers crossed!
 Thank you for your understanding.